Presentations for cusped arithmetic hyperbolic lattices: Introduction

 In this paper we present a method for obtaining presentations for cusped hyperbolic lattices, i.e. non-cocompact lattices in semisimple Lie groups of real rank one, based on a classical result of Macbeath (Theorem~\ref{macbeath} below) which gives a presentation for a group $\Gamma$ acting by homeomorphisms on a topological space $X$, given an open subset $V$ whose $\Gamma$-translates cover $X$.
 We apply this by finding a suitable horoball $V$ based at a cusp point of $\Gamma$ whose $\Gamma$-translates cover $X$, then analyzing the triple intersections and associated cyles to obtain a presentation for $\Gamma$.
 The main tools for this analysis come from the additional arithmetic structure that we get by assuming that $\Gamma$ is in fact an \emph{integral lattice} in the sense that it is contained in ${\rm GL}(n+1,\mathcal{O}_E)$ for some number field $E$ (or finitely generated division algebra over $\Q$).
 The crucial such tool that we use is the notion of \emph{level} between two $E$-rational boundary points in $\partial_\infty X$ (see Definition~\ref{level}) which gives a notion of distance between such points using only algebraic data.
 More importantly for us, levels measure the relative sizes of horospheres based at the correpsonding boundary points, which allows us to control whether or not such horospheres intersect at a given height (see Lemma~\ref{depth-height}).

-As applications of the method we compute presentations for the Picard modular groups ${\rm PU}(2,1,\mathcal{O}_d)$ with $d=3,1,7$, given in (\ref{d=3presentation}), (\ref{d=1presentation}) and (\ref{d=7presentation}).
-We expect to treat the cases $d=2,11$ with the same method but they are computationally more intensive and will be treated elsewhere.
-We also compute a presentation (\ref{hurwitzpresentation}) for the quaternion hyperbolic lattice which we call the \emph{Hurwitz modular group} ${\rm PU}(2,1,\mathcal{H})$, where $\mathcal{H}$ is the ring of Hurwitz integers $\mathcal{H}=\Z [i,j,k,\frac{1+i+j+k}{2}] \subset \quat$.
-This is a lattice in ${\rm PU}(2,1,\quat)$ (sometimes denoted ${\rm PSp}(2,1)$), acting on the 8-dimensional symmetric space ${\rm H}^2_\quat$.
-As far as we know this is the first presentation ever found for a higher-dimensional quaternion hyperbolic space.
+As applications of this method we compute presentations for the Picard modular groups ${\rm PU}(2,1,\mathcal{O}_d)$ with $d=3,1,7$, given in the appendix and Propositions~\ref{presentationd=1}, \ref{presentationd=7} respectively.
+The cases $d=2,11$ can be treated with the same method but are computationally more intensive; David Polletta has treated these in \cite{Po}.
+We also compute a presentation for the quaternion hyperbolic lattice which we call the \emph{Hurwitz modular group} ${\rm PU}(2,1,\mathcal{H})$, where $\mathcal{H}$ is the ring of Hurwitz integers $\mathcal{H}=\Z [i,j,k,\frac{1+i+j+k}{2}] \subset \quat$.
+This is a lattice in ${\rm PU}(2,1,\quat)$ (also denoted ${\rm PSp}(2,1)$), acting on the 8-dimensional symmetric space ${\rm H}^2_\quat$.
+As far as we know this is the first presentation ever found for a higher-dimensional quaternion hyperbolic lattice.
 (In dimension 1, ${\rm H}^1_\quat \simeq {\rm H}^4_\R$ and such groups have been studied e.g. in \cite{DVV}, see also \cite{A}, \cite{W} and \cite{Ph}).
+The implementation of our method for this group turned out to be computationally much more intensive than anticipated, and in fact the resulting presentation is too large for many purposes (see Section 5).
+It does however allow us to compute the abelianization of the lattice, and to find a nice generating set, see Theorems~\ref{hurwitzabel} and \ref{hurwitzgens}.

 Using a somewhat similar principle Cartwright and Steger found presentations for some cocompact arithmetic lattices in ${\rm PU}(2,1)$ in their classification of the so-called fake projective planes, see \cite{CaS1} and \cite{CaS2}.

 The paper is organized as follows.
 In Section 2 we discuss generalities about horoball coverings of hyperbolic spaces, levels for cusp points of integral lattices, and outline how we apply Macbeath's theorem in this context.
 In Section 3 we discuss horosphere intersections in more detail, in particular the quantitative relation between levels and heights of horospheres for integral lattices.
 In Sections 4 and 5 we apply this method to compute presentations for the Picard and Hurwitz modular groups respectively.